-FACTS: What does New Covenant Funds (NCF) do with your p personal information?
+FACTS: What does New Covenant Funds (NCF) do with y our personal information?
 Why?
-Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
-Federal law also requires us to tell yo how we collect, share, and protect your personal information.
+Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
-The types of personal information we you have with us.
-This information ca share depend on the p roduct or service What?
-Social Security Number and Account Transaction History and Wire Transactions and Assets ons When you are no longer our custome his notice. er, we continu ie to share your inform ation as described in How?
+The types of personal information we collect you have with us.
+This information can include product or service What?
+Social Security Number and Account Balar Transaction History and Wire Transfer Instr Account Transactions and Assets When you are no longer our customer, we co this notice. ntinue to share your inform ation as described in How?
 How?
 All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons NCF chooses to share; and whether you can limit this sharing.
-Reasons we can share your personal informatio n Does NCF share?
-Can you limit this sharing? your transact yday business purposes - such as t ions, maintain your account(s), respo and legal investigations, or report to nd to bureaus Yes No For our mark services to y ceting purposes - to offer our produ ou cts and Yes No For joint ma keting with other financial compan ies No We don't share ites' everyday business purposes - i ansactions and experiences nformation Yes No ites' everyday business purposes - i reditworthiness nformation No We don't share ates to market to you No We don't share Questions?
-Call 610-676-1000 1 1 Who we are Who is provi this notice?
-This notice is being provided on behalf of NCF.
+Reasons we can share your personal information Does NCF share?
+Can you limit this sharing? your transact yday business purposes - such as to procestions, maintain your account(s), respond to and legal investigations, or report to credit bureaus Yes No For our mark services to y keting purposes - to offer our products and ou Yes No For joint ma rketing with other financial companies No We don't share ates' everyday business purposes - informati ansactions and experiences on Yes No For our affiliates' everyday business purposes - information about your creditworthiness No We don't s For nonaffiliates to market to you No We don't sh Questions?
+Call 610-676-1000 1 Who we are Who is provi this notice?
+This notice is being provided on beh alf of NCF.